 Multiple-shelled hollow microspheres integrated by zno nanodots as uv photodetectors for use in space with omnidirectional supersensitivity

-Der Hsien Lien, Jr-Hau He, Si Chen Lee, Zhenghong Dong, Dan Wang
+Der Hsien Lien, Jr Hau He, Si Chen Lee, Zhenghong Dong, Dan Wang

 Research output: Chapter in Book/Report/Conference proceedingConference contributionpeer-review